XL Bully ban in Scotland: What does the announcement mean for me?

 What is an XL Bully?

-The definition of an XL Bully dog in Scotland is similar to the one proposed in England and Wales.
+The definition of an XL Bully dog in Scotland is similar to the one in England and Wales.
 Some of the characteristics mentioned include but are not limited to:

 • A large dog with a muscular body and blocky head.